Skip to main content

 4. Instant Redirect: After registering the click, the recipient is immediately redirected to the intended destination URL.
 This happens so quickly that recipients don’t notice any delay.

-5. Reporting: Brew aggregates this click data to calculate metrics like CTR and identifies which specific links received the most engagement.
+5. Reporting: Brew aggregates this click data to calculate metrics like click rate and identifies which specific links received the most engagement.

-Use Brew’s Ask AI feature to explore your click rate data with questions like: “Which types of links get the most clicks in my emails?” or “What content sections drive the most engagement?”
+Explore your click rate data by analyzing which types of links get the most clicks in your emails and what content sections drive the most engagement.

 Open Tracking and Deliverability

-Important consideration: While open tracking provides valuable insights, it can impact where your emails land in recipients’ inboxes.
+While open tracking provides valuable insights, it can impact where your emails land in recipients’ inboxes:

 • Promotional signals: Tracking pixels are commonly used by marketers and spammers, so inbox providers may flag emails with tracking as promotional content